 Jubei is cool as hell.
 I’m a fanboy for cool swordsmen in anime and he fits the bill perfectly.
 A wandering ninja for hire, with a good heart.
 In a movie filled with ninja using various magic techniques, he is the only normal one in comparison.
 His backstory gets hinted at here and there before it’s fully revealed.
 Like I said earlier it works for the story but it’s nothing crazy.
 Dakuan is a mischievous government spy that forces Jubei to help him with dealing with the Devils of Kimon and defeating the Shogun of the Dark.
 I liked his character despite him screwing over Jubei, but I can’t say that he didn’t provide some good comic relief at moments as well as be the driving engine in moving the story forward.
 The last of the main group is Kagero.
 Kagero is the emotional cornerstone of this movie.
 Almost every scene that is meant to evoke some sort of emotion involves her, and that can somewhat be of the determent to the movie.
 Overall a solid cast of characters that you can root for.

 Spoilers.
-Skip if you want.
+Skip if you want, click to see.